History of ERA Minnesota

 After a Long Silence

 As far as anyone can recall, the first hearing after 1983 occurred in 2001 when Senator John Marty of Roseville, as the newly designated chair of the Senate Judiciary Committee, decided it was long overdue.
 Senator Dick Cohen of Saint Paul had been the bill's chief author since his very first legislative session in 1987 and has remained the chief author of the state ERA in every legislative session since.
-In 2001, the only person to step forward to testify to the bill was M. Kathleen Murphy, current Vice President of ERA Minnesota.
+In 2001, the only person to step forward to testify to the bill was M. Kathleen Murphy.
 No action was taken on the bill that year, and no hearing was provided in the MN House, but Murphy began talking to as many women legislators as possible about how to give it life again.

 After the Wellstone Crash